Legal Help For NY Employees

 - Safety and Health: The federal Occupational Safety and Health Act (OSH) regulates safety and health conditions in most private industries.
 Many states have agencies that enforce provisions of OSH or their own safety laws.

-- Workers’ Compensation: All states, other than Texas, require employers to provide workers’ compensation coverage for their employees.
+- Workers’ Compensation: Most states require employers to provide workers’ compensation coverage for their employees.